pjaos/radiohead_mgos/mgos_examples/serial_port/serial_server/README.md

 A RadioHead message is received (by this server) using a radio attached to a serial port using Mongoose OS.
 This should be used along with another device running the [serial_client](../serial_client/README.md) example.

 ## Building
 Run the build scripts to build the code ('./build_esp32.sh clean' or './build_esp8266.sh clean') after installing the required software as detailed in the README.md file in the parent folder.
-Mongoose OS support other processors and the code may work for these but only ESP32 and ESP8266 examples have been tested.
+Mongoose OS supports other processors and the code may work for these but only ESP32 and ESP8266 examples have been tested.

 ## Testing
 This was tested with STX882/STRX882 radio modules connected to an ESP32 device and separate STX882/STRX882 radio modules connected to an ESP8266 device.
 Note that the radio is connected to the ESP32 device on Uart 1 and connected to the ESP8266 device on Uart 0.
 Uart 0 on the ESP32 device sends out debug data (shown below).
 Uart 1 on the ESP8266 device sends out debug data (also shown below).